 The mantle of top sinologist in Britain passed to Thomas Hyde ➚ (1636-1703) and Sir William Temple ➚ (1628-99).
 Sir William Temple is said to be ‘the first English man of letters to be influenced by Confucian thought’ and his main contribution was in the arts and philosophic circles.
 His love of Chinese garden design led him to introduce the term ‘Sharawadgi’ and this design became highly fashionable.

 In 1685 the Jesuits had brought back to Europe a Chinese convert: Shen Fuzong (c.
 1658-91) ➚.
-He made a tour of European cities and was greatly feted by King James II.
+He made a tour of European cities and was greatly feted by King James II and Loius XIV.
 His portrait, painted by Sir Godfrey Kneller ➚ was so admired by the king that he had it hung in his bedroom.
 In 1687 Shen worked with Thomas Hyde at the Bodleian Library ➚, Oxford conversing in Latin as their only shared language.
 Shen was able to explain the content of a hundred or so books in Chinese that had already been collected but had not yet been deciphered.
 'Michael' Shen produced translations into Chinese of the Lord's Prayer, the Ten Commandments and the Creed.
 The correspondence from 1687-88 between Hyde and Fuzong has survived.
-Thomas Hyde produced the first catalog of books held at the Bodleian library; he was the first British person to understand written Chinese.
+Thomas Hyde produced the first catalog of books held at the Bodleian library; he became the first British person to understand written Chinese.

 The turn against China

 The general admiration of all things Chinese did not persist far into the early eighteenth century.
 Intellectuals in Britain turned against China; views of Chinese culture were dismissive, and Confucian thinking was considered glib and full of sophistry.
 It was on the continent that great thinkers like Leibniz continued to see China as the model country and the Chinoiserie fashion continued unabated there.
 The next advance in Sino-British relations came in 1714 when John Bell accompanied the Russian embassy to China.
 The tale of the more extensive 18th century contacts are fully described in another article on this web site.